RobertsLab/sams-notebook/_posts/2023/2023-04-28-Containers---Apptainer-Explorations.md

 categories:
   - Miscellaneous
 ---
 At some point, our HPC nodes on Mox will be retired.
 When that happens, we'll likely purchase new nodes on the newest UW cluster, [Klone](https://www.gutenberg.org/cache/epub/35492/pg35492-images.html).
 Additionally, the `coenv` nodes are no longer available on Mox.
-One was decommissioned and one was "migratated" to Klone.
+One was decommissioned and one was "migrated" to Klone.
 The primary issue at hand is that the base operating system for [Klone](https://www.gutenberg.org/cache/epub/35492/pg35492-images.html) appears to be very, very basic.
 I'd previously attempted to build/install some bioinformatics software on [Klone](https://www.gutenberg.org/cache/epub/35492/pg35492-images.html), but could not due to a variety of missing libraries; these libraries are available by default on Mox...
 Part of this isn't surprising, as UW IT has been making a concerted effort to get users to switch to containerization - specifically using [Apptainer](https://apptainer.org/) (formerly Singularity) containers.

 There are significant benefits to containerization (chiefly, reproducibility; containers can be transferred to other computers and run without the end user needing to modify/change anything), but the learning curve for how to create and use containers can be a bit tricky for those (i.e. members of the Roberts Lab) who haven't previously worked with them.
 Combine this with the fact that these containers need to run in using the [SLURM workload management system](https://slurm.schedmd.com/documentation.html) in place on Mox/Klone, the learning process can seem a bit convoluted.